The Kawai KDP120 digital piano is the latest addition to the modestly priced KDP series and the successor to the immensely popular KDP110.

 Kawai KDP120 has a really neat onboard recording feature.
 It can be a lot of fun and an excellent practice tool.

 When I was learning piano, I was told to practice one hand first and practice the other hand separately, and then put both together.
-The recording feature enables you to record your right hand, then play it back while you practice your left hand.
+The recording feature enables you to record your right hand and then play it back while you practice your left hand.
 It makes the practice a bit easier.

 The most noticeable enhancement of the KDP120 is its Bluetooth® MIDI, USB-MIDI, App Support, Impressive speaker & headphone sound.